coldworld22/Skillbridge/backend/README.md

 ### Required environment variables

-The server will fail to start unless the following variables are defined:
+The server validates these values at startup and exits with a clear error if any are missing:

 - `JWT_SECRET` – signing key for access tokens
 - `REFRESH_TOKEN_SECRET` – signing key for refresh tokens